qpdf/qpdf/manual/cli.rst

    .. help: show key with --show-encryption

-      When used with --show-encryption, causes the underlying encryption key to be displayed.
+      When used with --show-encryption or --check, causes the underlying encryption key to be displayed.

    When encryption information is being displayed, as when :qpdf:ref:`--check` or :qpdf:ref:`--show-encryption` is given, display the